 Should You Do a Savannah Trolley Tour?

-My personal opinion is that Savannah is best seen by foot.
+My personal opinion is that Savannah is best seen on foot.

 The Historic District is small and very walkable, and you’ll notice so many more details when you’re strolling through the squares versus peering out the window of a trolley.